If you are a beginner gardener, you may have heard of the term “crop rotation” or already practice it.

 In this semi-chart example, there are four garden beds.

 Each plant, for example, a tomato crop, will be planted in the same bed for one year.
-After that, rotate it with another crop that adds back the nutrients that the tomato took from the soil.
+Afterward, rotate it with another crop that adds back the nutrients that the tomato took from the soil.

 Of course, you’ll still need to fertilize, preferably with organic fertilizer.
-This will help improve soil quality and give plants an added boost throughout the year.
+Fertilizing will help improve soil quality and boost plants throughout the year.

 Planning a Rotation

 Where do you start?
 First, you’ll need to consider a few production factors.
-These include market size, farm size, labor supply, climate, soil type, growing practices, types of produce, etc.
+These include market size, farm size, labor supply, climate, soil type, growing practices, and types of produce.

 Once this is figured out, determine the type of soil you have.
-You should also consider the condition your garden will be in once the growing season is over.
+You should also consider the condition of your garden once the growing season is over.

-If you have a plant that puts nitrogen into the soil, then your next crop should be one that suckers up nitrogen.
+If a plant puts nitrogen into the soil, your next crop must take up nitrogen.

-Similarly, if you have a crop that attracts certain diseases and pests, the next year’s batch should be one from another family that breaks the life cycle of those diseases and pests.
+Similarly, if you have a crop that attracts certain diseases and pests, the following year’s batch should be one from another family that breaks the life cycle of those diseases and pests.

-The different possibilities and combinations are nearly endless.
-There are a ton of factors to keep track of.
+There are many factors to take into account.
 There isn’t one true formula for rotating your field.

 Disadvantages (Challenges)